Position

 What are the highest paying cities for a Research Attorney?

-Research Attorneys can find some of the best pay in Sacramento, CA, where the average salary reaches $129,031.
-This city offers a strong market for legal professionals.
-San Antonio, TX, also provides a competitive salary of $94,714 for Research Attorneys, making it another attractive option.
-Both cities present excellent opportunities for those in the legal field.
+Research Attorneys can find some of the best pay in Sacramento, CA, with an average salary of $129,031.
+The city offers a strong legal market and many opportunities for career growth.
+San Antonio, TX, also provides a competitive salary of $94,714 for Research Attorneys, making it another attractive location for those in the field.

 Graph displaying highest paying cities salaries for Research Attorney jobs, highlighting Sacramento, CA with the highest at $129,031 and San Antonio, TX with the lowest at $94,714.